JSC RMG Copper: Ownership

-Under the new ownership, the company previously known as JSC Madneuli changed its name to JSC RMG Copper.
+Under the new ownership, the company formerly known as JSC Madneuli changed its name to JSC RMG Copper.

-JSC RMG Copper is the leading mining company in Georgia, contributing more than 10% of Georgian exports.
 The mine was opened in 1975 in Bolnisi region, Georgia.
 RMG Copper has the open pit Bolnisi Mine in the Bolnisi district of the Kvemo Kartli region in southern Georgia.
 The mine reached full capacity in 1978.
 Western sources estimate RMG Copper's assets in this mine to be 350,435 oz (10,908 kg) of gold.
 Silver, copper, and other minerals are also mined at that location.
 This asset has been worked for 30 years.

+In 2021, JSC RMG Copper ranked as the 22nd biggest company in Georgia by revenue in a list by Forbes.
+It was the highest mining company on the list.